checkly/terraform-provider-checkly/docs/resources/check.md

 Optional:

 - `base_backoff_seconds` (Number) The number of seconds to wait before the first retry attempt.
+- `max_duration_seconds` (Number) The total amount of time to continue retrying the check (maximum 600 seconds).
-- `max_attempts` (Number) The maximum number of attempts to retry the check.
+- `max_retries` (Number) The maximum number of times to retry the check.
 Value must be between 1 and 10.
-- `max_duration_seconds` (Number) The total amount of time to continue retrying the check (maximum 600 seconds).
 - `same_region` (Boolean) Whether retries should be run in the same region as the initial check run.